flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

     Windows notes:
     (1) You CANNOT download the distributions using a browser.
-For instructions on how to get ESP see WINdownloads.txt on the web site.
+For instructions on how to get ESP see DownloadsWIN.txt on the web site.

 1. Prerequisites

     The most significant prerequisite for this software is OpenCASCADE.
-    This ESP release only supports the prebuilt versions marked 7.7.0 and 7.8.0, which are available at http://acdl.mit.edu/ESP.
+    This ESP release only supports the prebuilt versions marked 7.7.0 and 7.8.1, which are available at http://acdl.mit.edu/ESP.
 Please DO NOT report any problems with any other versions of OpenCASCADE, much effort has been spent in "hardening" the OpenCASCADE code.
-It is advised that all ESP users update to 7.7.0/7.8.0 because of better robustness and performance.
+It is advised that all ESP users update to 7.7.0/7.8.1 because of better robustness and performance.
 If you are still on a LINUX box with a version of gcc less than 4.8, you will have to upgrade to a newer OS or version of gcc.